 Plaka beach - credits: Christos Siatos/Shutterstock.com

 The length of the golden, sandy beach reaches 4 km.
 However, what makes it particularly special is the fact that at the back it boasts impressive dunes.
-Its shallow, turquoise waters, combined with its great length and protection from the north winds, make Plaka an ideal choice for families who choose Naxos for their summer holidays.
+Its shallow, turquoise waters, combined with its great length and protection from the north winds, make Plaka an ideal choice for families who choose Naxos for their summer holidays on the Greek islands.

 This beach of Naxos is organized with beach bars, umbrellas, and sunbeds, while there is also the possibility for sea sports.
 In the long list of Plaka’s assets, you can add the unobstructed view of the magical sunset with the background of Paros.